JalalHemidach/ios-fitness-app-architecture/README.md

 # ios-fitness-app-architecture

-## Overview
-A sample production-style fitness app built with SwiftUI and Clean Architecture.
+Architecture and design reference for a production-style fitness platform built with Swift, SwiftUI, MVVM, and Clean Architecture.
+Source implementation is being sanitized due to NDA restrictions.

-## Architecture
-- Presentation Layer
-- Domain Layer
-- Data Layer
--
-## Tech Stack
+## Status
+This repository is currently under active development.

+## Note on Source Code Availability
+The original implementation contains proprietary business logic and client-specific code protected under confidentiality agreements (NDA).
+As a result, the full production source code cannot be publicly shared.

+A sanitized architecture showcase is being prepared to demonstrate:

-- SwiftUI
+- Clean Architecture layering
-- MVVM
+- MVVM feature organization
-- Async/Await
+- Dependency injection
-- Repository Pattern
+- Repository pattern
-- Dependency Injection

-## Key Design Decisions

-- Testable architecture
+- Service abstractions
-- Modular components
+- Modular SwiftUI components
-- Scalable state management
+- Scalable navigation and state management

+## Planned Features
+- Authentication flows
+- Workout tracking
+- Subscription management
+- Progress analytics
+- Dashboard visualization

+This repository will be updated with non-proprietary architecture examples and reference implementations.